ballerkobe808/invest/README - 2 FUNDING.md

 ### Credit Cards

 Always increase your limits given the chance.
 This helps you to lower your utilization % which helps your credit score, and also gives you access to more emergency funds should you need it.

+### Self-Directed IRA

+### Some other Retirement fund?

+### Tips

+Get as much funding as you can when possible.
+Its easier to take out 100k from the start, versus going for 20k, 20k, 40k, 20k in succession.
+Cool story of borrowing money from your friend using both methods.